ericogr/go-counter-online/README.md

 > **_IMPORTANT_** In a real life, you must use different repositories to each component (application, kubernetes deployments and terraform...)

 # Architecture
-## Application Flow
+## Workflow

 This is the use case for this project.
-Here we have the seller creating uuid codes to be validated by the customer, as you saw in the beginning of this document.
+Here we have the seller creating UUID codes to be validated by the customer, as you saw in the beginning of this document.

 ![app-flow](docs/images/app-flow.png?raw=true)